-Regulation exists for a number of reasons, many of which will resonate with those working within the affiliate marketing
+Regulation exists for a number of reasons, many of which will Regulation exists for a number of reasons, many of which will resonate with those working within the affiliate marketing

-One may be a collective desire to create a set of recognisable standards, a framework that everyone can operate within and act as a guide for future development.
-This would fall more into a self-regulatory approach, something that any sector should favour as it allows experts within their fields to determine what those standards are, rather than those outside of it.
+One may be a collective desire to create a set of recognizable standards, a framework that everyone can operate within and act as a guide for future development.
+This would fall more into a self-regulatory approach, something that any sector should favor as it allows experts within their fields to determine what those standards are, rather than those outside of it.

-A second which follows on from this is the fostering of professional conduct; by creating a set of standards, an industry sends a clear signal that it is mature enough to recognise the importance of doing so.
+A second which follows on from this is the fostering of professional conduct; by creating a set of standards, an industry sends a clear signal that it is mature enough to recognize the importance of doing so.
 For any rapidly growing industry, this helps to establish benchmarks where few may exist.

-Another imperative for regulation is critical to the

-understanding of this topic, and that's when an industry has to regulate because it's failed to curtail certain elements and where there's an obvious commercial necessity to do so in order to negate longer term damage.
+Another imperative for regulation is critical to the understanding of this topic, and that's when an industry has to regulate because it's failed to curtail certain elements and where there's an obvious commercial necessity to do so in order to negate longer term damage.

 In the UK, there has been a tendency to build a strong self-regulatory set of principles that has tackled all areas, whereas in the US the lack of coordination among industry players hasn't evolved such a framework and companies look to the FTC for direction.
 There are other initiatives that exist elsewhere.
-In the Netherlands, work has been done in the voucher code space, an area of widespread contention that has been a conduit for best practice in a number of countries.
+In the Netherlands, work has been done in the coupon space, an area of widespread contention that has been a conduit for best practice in a number of countries.

 Inevitably certain topics or issues rise to the surface and these act as important markers in an industry's development.
-Use of certain promotional methods that directly target consumers are more likely to be scrutinised, especially as these areas have grown significantly over the past ten years.
+Use of certain promotional methods that directly target consumers are more likely to be scrutinized, especially as these areas have grown significantly over the past ten years.